mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 humans as enforcers and assassins to prevent law- enforcement officers from easily implicating them.
-Their signature act of retribution is to perform a ‘defanging’ before offing someone.
+Their signature act of retribution is to perform a 'defanging' before offing someone.
 The bodies of their victims are found with their incisors and often their claws – or fingernails if they are human – removed.
 Mid-level gangsters sometimes wear collected teeth